 Operant Conditioning (OC) is the standard form of neurofeedback; Treatment generally takes many months before any changes are noticed, and many more months before there’s “completion”.

-While people notice some improvements in some functioning, something tends to remains out of reach – they don’t quite feel themselves.
+While people notice some improvements in some functioning, something tends to remain out of reach – they don’t quite feel themselves.
 Depending on how perceptive they are, and what their brain was conditioned to do, they may experience a kind of haziness comparable to the fog of suppressive medications.

 The haze comes from the process that quiets overactive parts of the brain.
 While the quieting may help with some functionality, it doesn’t address what causes the brain's overactivity.
 Putting the lid on overactivity can create inner tension.
 (The image of an angry constrained bull waiting to come out of its pen, comes to mind - of course, that's an extreme image, but the point remains.)

 "Functionality" aside, the conditioning, the “corrections” if you will, are not generally integrated with the core of the person and it can leave people grappling with less than a full and meaningful sense of themself.
 Often times these people show up at my door because someone told them about the LENS, and more recently, the Chrysalis.

 LENS Neurofeedback enables the brain to become liberated to do what it was designed to do.
 Treatment doesn’t involve or insist on any particular way of being or functioning.
 Instead, the feedback itself is based in real-time, enabling the person's entire system to calm and step forth from its dysfunctional looping patterns.